 Numismatics.
-It’s not a word many people will have heard of before, but it refers to a steadily growing group of people who are totally fascinated by coins; all sorts of coins, old and new and from all different currencies.
+It’s not a word many people will have heard of before.
+Perhaps you have heard in a quiz “What do you call a coin collector?”
+Numismatics refers to a steadily growing group of people who are totally fascinated by coins; all sorts of coins, old and new and from all different currencies.

 What is numismatics?

 Numismatics is actually far more interesting than you’d think.
 Numismatics is the study of and collection of coins, notes and other forms of currency, it’s a huge and varied topic with plenty to keep you interested.

 The word “numismatics” itself comes from the Greek word “nomisma”, which means “coin”, its first known use was back in 1790.
 The “nom” part you may also recognise from our own word “denomination”.
 The numismatic art itself refers simply to the study of coins and historic money, but nowadays numismatists are also interested in medals, online currency and paper currency too.
 Numismatics also concerns items that are similar to coins but don’t necessarily have any economic function: things like tokens, religious items or badges.

 Numismatics vs Coin Collecting – How do the Two Compare?

 So, do you want to be a Numismatist or coin collector?
 Well, don’t worry, you can actually be both!
 You can be an avid coin collector without practising the study of coins (history etc). behind them, or you can learn about the field without actually doing any collecting.
 We compare the difference between the two below.

 Conversely, coin collectors often take enjoyment in gathering together full sets of coins depending on what they are personally interested in.
 These could be Beatrix Potter or London Olympics 2012 celebration coins for example, or coins marking special times in history for the Royal Family.

 What does a Numismatist study or collect?